 Genesis Sixteen and alumni combine to perform Tallis’s monumental 40-part motet.

-Thomas Tallis’s monumental Spem in alium is one of the most iconic works for the human voice.
-Composed in c1570 and scored for 40 voices, it is a masterpiece of composition requiring elaborate musical architecture.
-Throughout the piece, voices join one by one, singing in different combinations and culminating in moments with all 40 voices singing at the same time.
-The result is majestic and overwhelming, and the piece has often been described as the greatest piece of early English choral music, and Tallis’s crowning achievement.
+Often described as the greatest piece of early English choral music, Thomas Tallis’s Spem in alium is one of the most iconic works for the human voice.
+Experience it in surround-sound as voices emerge from around the hall, joining one by one, singing in different combinations and culminating in moments with all 40 voices singing together.
+The result is majestic and overwhelming and is widely regarded as Tallis’s crowning achievement.

 PROGRAMME